aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

             # - `true`: Forces validation.
 Use this for connected endpoints not managed by AVD.
             # - `false`: Disables validation for the interface.
             validate_lldp: <bool>

+            # Control Interface error disabled validation performed by the `anta_runner` role.
+            # - Unset (Default): Validation is performed only if the interface is not administratively shutdown.
+            # - `true`: Forces validation.
+Use this for connected endpoints not managed by AVD.
+            # - `false`: Disables validation for the interface.
+            validate_error: <bool>

             # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
             # Values for the CloudVision `Link-Type` user tags to be associated with an interface.